vegaprotocol/documentation/docs/api/vega-wallet/how-to/bootstrap-wallet-service.md

 ---
-title: Bootstrap Wallet service
+title: Bootstrap wallet service
 hide_title: false
-sidebar_position: 3
+sidebar_position: 1
 ---
 This guide will walk you through how to set up the Vega Wallet from scratch to use when building a Vega dApp, or integrating with CI/CD.

 You can find the current working CI/CD implementation in the [front-end GitHub repo ↗](https://github.com/vegaprotocol/frontend-monorepo/blob/develop/.github/actions/setup-vegawallet/action.yml).

 Depending on your end-goal, you may be able to skip some steps.
 API token-related steps are only needed for end-to-end and CI/CD integration.
 Also, if you already have Vega Wallet prepared and configured, you may only need the last step to run the wallet.

+## 1. Create credential files
-1. **Create two files for your `passphrase` and `recovery` phrase** - `passphrase` will be used as a wallet and API token password (you may want to use two different ones), and `recovery` will contain recovery phrase of the wallet you want to use (you can skip it if you don’t have a wallet yet, and want to create a new one).
+**Create two files for your `passphrase` and `recovery` phrase** - `passphrase` will be used as a wallet and API token password (you may want to use two different ones), and `recovery` will contain recovery phrase of the wallet you want to use (you can skip it if you don’t have a wallet yet, and want to create a new one).

+## 2. Download software
-2. **Download and install the Vega Wallet software.**
+**Download and install the Vega Wallet software.**
     There are two ways you can do that:

     a.
 Download the latest release of the [Vega software ↗](https://github.com/vegaprotocol/vega/releases) and unzip it to a shared location.
 To test if it worked, run the `vega version` command.

     b.
 Clone the [Vega repo ↗](https://github.com/vegaprotocol/vega).
 Make sure you have installed `go`.
 Read the guide for [getting started with Go for Vega ↗](https://github.com/vegaprotocol/vega/blob/develop/GETTING_STARTED.md#installing-golang) if you need help.
 Set up the `GOBIN` environment and add it to `PATH` (e.g. `export GOBIN="$HOME/go/bin; export PATH=$GOBIN/:$PATH`.
 Run `go install ./…` to install the binaries.
 Verify by running the command `vega version`.

+## 3. Initialise
-3. **Initialise the wallet** using the command below to create new, fresh wallet files.
+**Initialise the wallet** using the command below to create new, fresh wallet files.

     ```bash
         vega wallet init -f --home <WALLET_PATH>